tyml/specification/README.md

 }
 ```

-Further examples and their xml, json and yaml equivalent can be found in the
+Further examples and their XML, JSON and YAML equivalent can be found in the
 [examples](examples) directory.

 Specification
 -------------
+See [SPEC.tyml](SPEC.tyml) for the specification of Tyml 0.9.